sematext/docs/docs/synthetics/browser-monitor.md

 ### URL/Script

 To monitor a single website, you can directly configure the URL of the website to be monitored.
-To monitor a user journey across multiple pages or perform actions on your webpage, you configure a script to simulate the user actions.
+To monitor a user journey across multiple pages or perform actions on your website, you configure a script to simulate the user actions.

 When you configure the URL of the website, the browser monitor will load the URL in the Google Chrome browser and takes a screenshot of the website once the page load is complete.